Fed Chair Powell: further rate hikes best way to protect recovery

-JACKSON HOLE, Wyo.
-(Reuters) - The Federal Reserve’s steady interest rate hikes are the best way to protect the U.S. economic recovery and keep job growth as strong as possible and inflation under control, Fed Chair Jerome Powell said on Friday in a high-profile endorsement of the central bank’s current approach to policy.
+JACKSON HOLE, Wyo., Aug 24 (Reuters) - The Federal Reserve’s steady interest rate hikes are the best way to protect the U.S. economic recovery and keep job growth as strong as possible and inflation under control, Fed Chair Jerome Powell said on Friday in a high-profile endorsement of the central bank’s current approach to policy.

 Speaking just days after President Donald Trump criticized the U.S. central bank’s rate hikes, Powell used an annual research symposium here to “explain today why my colleagues and I believe that this gradual process...remains appropriate.”